eric-czech/funtime-forecast/README.md

-# kid-schedule
+# funtime-forecast

-Activity ideas for kids
+An activity calendar for young children.